 When you start saving, it does not mean you have to forget about having fun.
 You are young and you need time to enjoy your life.
 Track down your spending to see if you have any money left.
 Every student must have a social life.

 Use the remaining amount to treat yourself once in a while.
 However, you should not spend too much on entertaining yourself.
-Just that much what’s essential to keep you motivated and in good spirit.
+Just that much what’s essential to keep you motivated and in good spirits.